ezinal/lonca-task-fe/README.md

 ## Notes

-- Unfortunately I did not have much time on responsiveness.
-There is also an issue with the sorting of the dates in the first line chart (0 padding related sort issue) Also I would have fixed dropdown and table max heights if I would spend more time on this :/
+- Unfortunately I could not spend much time on responsiveness.
+- There exist an issue with the sorting of the dates in the line chart (0 padding related sort issue)
+- Also I would have fixed dropdown and table max heights if I could spend more time on this :/

 ## Tech stack